People > Faculty

 At YSM Since: 2020

 Singing is a transformative act of mind, body, and soul, the thorough knowledge and cultivation of which animates my life as a teacher and as an artist.
-I mentor and teach the whole person, which results in a solid, traditional technique that facilitates far-ranging expressive aspirations, encourages personal understanding, and nurtures the ability to engage and connect with the world—in opera, song, and beyond.
+My teaching and mentoring centers on solid, traditional technique that facilitates far-ranging expressive aspirations, encourages personal agency and understanding, and nurtures the ability to engage and connect with the world—in opera, song, and beyond.
 I approach the vocal arts with great rigor and joy and passionately seek to help each singer discover a meaningful and professional path in our timely and timeless art.

 Adriana Zabala

 Singing is a transformative act of mind, body, and soul, the thorough knowledge and cultivation of which animates my life as a teacher and as an artist.
-I mentor and teach the whole person, which results in a solid, traditional technique that facilitates far-ranging expressive aspirations, encourages personal understanding, and nurtures the ability to engage and connect with the world—in opera, song, and beyond.
+My teaching and mentoring centers on solid, traditional technique that facilitates far-ranging expressive aspirations, encourages personal agency and understanding, and nurtures the ability to engage and connect with the world—in opera, song, and beyond.
 I approach the vocal arts with great rigor and joy and passionately seek to help each singer discover a meaningful and professional path in our timely and timeless art.

 Mezzo-soprano Adriana Zabala enjoys a dynamic career performing and recording new and traditional repertoire, from opera and concert works to oratorios and German, French, American, and Spanish songs.
 She has appeared with such renowned ensembles as the Minnesota Opera, San Diego Opera, Seattle Opera, Opera Saratoga, Handel and Haydn Society, and Saint Paul Chamber Orchestra, and at National Sawdust and the New York Festival of Song.